 The 4 lowest (or missed) clicker grades will be dropped.
-If you miss class due to university excused absences or illnesses and notify the instructor through the Notification of Absences form in Canvas as well as email, you will have an opportunity to make up clicker grades.
+If you miss class due to university excused absences or illnesses and notify the instructor through the Notification of Absences form in Canvas, you will have an opportunity to make up clicker grades.
 To take advantage of this, you must complete the Makeup Clicker assignment under the Assignments tab in Canvas.